ory/sdk/clients/hydra/dotnet/docs/AdminApi.md

 # **GetOAuth2Client**
 > HydraOAuth2Client GetOAuth2Client (string id)

-Get an OAuth 2.0 Client.
+Get an OAuth 2.0 Client

-Get an OAUth 2.0 client by its ID.
-This endpoint never returns passwords.
+Get an OAuth 2.0 client by its ID.
+This endpoint never returns the client secret.
 OAuth 2.0 clients are used to perform OAuth 2.0 and OpenID Connect flows.
 Usually, OAuth 2.0 clients are generated for applications which want to consume your OAuth 2.0 or OpenID Connect capabilities.
-To manage ORY Hydra, you will need an OAuth 2.0 Client as well.
-Make sure that this endpoint is well protected and only callable by first-party components.

 ### Example
 ```csharp